 The Group’s target for the 2010-2020 period is to improve the energy efficiency of its operated facilities by an average of 1% per year.
 By design, the base value of the GEEI was defined as 100 in 2010 and the target is to reach 90.4 in 2020.
 This target has been met since 2017.

-In February 2019, Total announced a target to reduce GHG emissions (Scopes 1 & 2) on its operated oil & gas facilities from 46 Mt CO2e to less than 40 Mt CO2e in 2025.
+In 2019, Total set itself a target to reduce GHG emissions (Scopes 1 & 2) on its operated oil & gas facilities to less than 40 Mt CO2e in 2025.

 Carbon intensity indicator of the products used by its customers

 Total wishes to fully address the issue regarding the emissions of energy products used by its customers and therefore decided to report all of the emissions associated with these products in the form of a carbon intensity indicator.